 In late 1996, Doctors Hospital of Stark County, a not-for-profit hospital, was sold to a for-profit organization.
 The dollars from the sale formed the Austin-Bailey Health and Wellness Foundation.
-The Foundation just completed its thirty-ninth series of grants, and is pleased to report to the community that since its inception, it has approved over $8,000,000 in grants through March 2017.
+The Foundation just completed its forty-first series of grants, and is pleased to report to the community that since its inception, it has approved over $8,400,000 in grants through March 2018.

 The mission of the Austin-Bailey Health and Wellness Foundation is to support programs that promote the physical and mental well being of the citizens of Holmes, Stark, Tuscarawas, and Wayne Counties in Ohio.
 The importance of furthering the education of healthcare personnel is reflected in our scholarship program as well.
 We offer scholarships to students in a health-related field.
-Currently, a $4,000 annual scholarship is awarded to seven schools of higher education for one or two of their students.
-These schools are Aultman College, Kent State Stark, Kent State Tuscarawas, Malone University, Stark State College, University of Mount Union and Walsh University.
+Currently, a $4,000 annual scholarship is awarded to eight schools of higher education for one or two of their students.
+These schools are Aultman College, Kent State Stark, Kent State Tuscarawas, Malone University, Stark State College, University of Mount Union, Walsh University and Wayne College.
 A $6,000 scholarship and a $5,000 scholarship are awarded to two students at Ohio University Heritage School of Osteopathic Medicine.

 Over time, the Foundation has heavily supported two areas of health need.
 One is the accessibility to prescription drugs for those unable to afford them.
 Through the Prescription Assistance Network (PAN), which assists other non-profits in obtaining medications for their clients, we have helped many individuals in Stark and other counties to procure prescribed medications.
 Another area we have solidly funded is oral health, and major grants have been made to support dental clinics that provide treatment to the under-insured or uninsured.